 If your firm has an established legacy system that is already paid for and highly tailored to its operations, and if it can afford a sizable, well-trained IT team and computer equipment, it might pick an on-premise ERP system.

-A Cloud ERP System
+Cloud ERP

 A cloud-based enterprise resource planning (ERP) system is accessible at any time and from any location with an Internet connection.
 Because of its continuous billing mechanism, an ERP cloud software system is often known as software-as-a-service, or SaaS.